 Given that we did not achieve our operational metrics for the year, the Compensation Committee determined that short-term incentive program payouts would be capped at no more than target for the NEOs, regardless of the level of relative performance achieved.
 We believe this is appropriate because only peak performance should result in a maximum award payout under the short-term incentive program.
 We considered the experiences of our stockholders and determined that a short-term incentive program payout at target, even considering the outstanding relative performance achieved, would also not be appropriate.
-While the Compensation Committee believes management's performance reflected favorably when considering the circumstances, the Compensation Committee also considered that the short-term incentive program is designed to reward the NEOs for performance on an annual basis.
+While the Compensation Committee believes management's performance on an unual basis.
 Therefore, the Compensation Committee has made the determination to pay each NEO 75% of his or her target bonus for the year ended December 31, 2020.
 It should be noted this is the lowest funded short-term incentive program since we internalized the management company in 2017, and bonuses for each NEO were between 54% and 57% based on the bonuses received for 2019.